peterzuger/tlc5947-rgb-micropython/doc/format.md

 The stack is only useful together with the `[` and `]` tokens, see their example section for examples of the stack operators.

+The stack is a fixed int16\_t array, push/pop are checked to not write over the stack, and values are automatically truncated to int16\_t.

 ## >                  pop a value from the stack
 This token can be used to pop a value of the stack.
 The value is not